PLC-Programmer/PLC-Programmer.github.io/(E) From a Scala program to JavaScript for the web browser.md

 ### Build the default demo project with the sbt

-Run in your project root directory:
+Run in a parent directory of the new project root directory:

 _$ sbt new_